 - Foreigner price for sights is usually 6-8 times the local price.
 And according to locals, foreigner ticket prices are still on the rise.
 For the budget travelers, the ticket people sometimes bend the rules and give you the Iranian price if you charm them a bit (and it’s not busy).
 Otherwise, try going in with a local, and have them buy your tickets while you hide.

 - Tour agencies often give out free city maps.
 Check them out–there’s usually interesting things on the maps that you won’t find in guidebooks.

 - Visit sights at night when possible.
-Many religious sites are open in the evening, and are much more pleasant: less tourists, more locals, cooler weather, and beautiful lighting.
+Many religious sites are open in the evening and are much more pleasant: fewer tourists, more locals, cooler weather, and beautiful lighting.
 Sounds good, right?